tiarno/reachtim/content/articles/statrep_univ.md

 ### Overview {: .article-title}

-This article describes how you can use the **StatRep** package with SAS University Edition and SAS Studio.
+This article describes how you can use the **StatRep** package with SAS Studio or SAS University Edition.
 If you want general information on how to use **StatRep**, see the links listed below.

 The **StatRep system** uses SAS and the LaTeX typesetting system to create documents with reproducible results.
 With **StatRep**, all of your data, code, and output is in a single source, your LaTeX file.
 The system consists of a LaTeX package, a suite of SAS macros and the *User's Guide*.
 You can find more details here:
 - [SAS Global Forum (2012) paper](http://support.sas.com/resources/papers/proceedings12/324-2012.pdf)